Ryerson School of Journalism

 Published on saskatoon.ctvnews.ca on February 4, 2021

-Front-line worker says COVID-19 pandemic presents 'playground for traffickers' in Saskatoon, hopes proposed legislation will help victims
+Front-line worker says COVID-19 pandemic presents 'playground for traffickers' in Saskatoon

 A front-line worker in Saskatoon who helps women exiting the sex trade says she hopes the province's proposed human trafficking legislation will encourage more people to come forward.